Updated: November 21, 2022

 More women are turning to backyard sheds, dubbed “She Sheds,” to create space away from the home to call their very own.

-They’re using these hideaways for yoga, reading, writing, gardening or just to grab a few minutes of peace and quiet.
+They’re using these hideaways for yoga, reading, writing, gardening or just to grab a few minutes of peace and quiet in their own backyard retreat.
 After all, men have their “Man Caves,” it’s about time women find their own blissful at-home getaways.

 A Place to Call Her Own

 Barbara Techel, a writer in Wisconsin, calls her she shed her “Zen Writing Cottage.”
-She came up with the idea when she was writing her first children’s book and realized she needed a quiet place to write.
+She came up with the idea when she was writing her first children’s book and realized she needed a quiet place to retreat to and write.

 Her shed sits in the backyard, off a corner of their deck.
 “It’s 12 steps from my bedroom patio doors,” Techel said.